Fresheyeball/Shpadoinkle/README.md

 ### I think I know precisely what I mean...

-Shpadoinkle is a UI programming model focused on simplicity and performance.
+Shpadoinkle is a programming model for user interface development.
+It supports flexible, simple, declarative code by modeling user interface interactions as Coalgebras.

 Currently builds and runs with **ghc 8.6.x** and **ghcjs 8.6.x**